Bohou007/microservice-sunu-product-manager/README.md

-## API Micro Service Sefcare of settings - Digitas Sunu Group
+## API Micro Service Sefcare of products manager - Digitas Sunu Group
 This api was use to create, read, show enable and disable

 Products, Segments, Formulas and Guarantees